dandv/keymaster/README.markdown

 Unfortunately its author has [refused](https://github.com/madrobby/keymaster/pull/140#issuecomment-64895499) to accept a PR to provide Meteor packaging, hence the existence of this repo.
+It aims to track change in the original as new versions are released.
+If you find it out of date, please file an issue.

 Original README below.
 -----